Osintedx/CodeX-API/README.md

 5. The user agrees to not use the software to create any software or product that could be used to circumvent any security measures implemented by Codex Barcode.

-6. The user agrees to indemnify and hold Codex Barcode harmless from any damages, losses, or
+6. The user agrees to indemnify and hold Codex API harmless from any damages, losses, or

 7. Copying and or Claiming you've created, and or distributing Source Code for Miss-Uses, and or Claiming you coded it Is a DMCA Regulation by Github